 B.U. – past client

 A significant advantage in hiring a sole practitioner is the personal attention clients receive.
 You do not have to worry about essential details being lost in translation from associate to partner.
 When you have an important appointment at my office you will meet with me and not my assistant or a junior lawyer.
-If we need to put your matter before the court I will attend every court appearance rather than send a junior lawyer, which sometimes happens at larger firms.

 One of things that distinguishes me from other lawyers is my billing process.
 If you become a client I will require you to maintain a financial retainer (i.e. money on deposit that I hold in my trust account) until the conclusion of your matter.
 I bill according to the time I spend on your case and do not wait for certain milestones or results before sending a bill.
 I review my accounts every week and send bills to each client for whom I have invested more than $500 worth of time (Most lawyers bill monthly and some only send bills out when everything is finalized).
 No one likes to receive a large bill.
 Regular billing helps avoid unpleasant surprises.
 In my experience regular billing helps remind clients of the cost of legal services which, in turn, encourages a business-like approach to the process.